gogins/cloud-5/README.md

  1. Add `strudel-addons/csoundac/` to the Strudel tree.
 This is done automatically by `pnpm run build-repl`.
- 2. Patch `strudel/website/src/Repl.jsx` to import csoundac.
+ 2. Patch `strudel/website/package.json` and `strudel/website/src/Repl.jsx` to
+    import csoundac.
 There is a Python script that npm will use to make this patch.
 If this quits working, change the `patch-strudel.py` script as required.
  3. Patch the generated `strudel/website/dist/index.html` file to use relative rather than absolute pathnames for imported assets.
 This is needed in order to run the Strudel repl from GitHub pages, which are not necessarily